Vere Bird: Death and legacy

 Bird died in St. John's at 6:58pm on 28 June 1999, aged 88.
+He was interred at Tomlinson House, his official residence.

-In 1985, Coolidge International Airport, Antigua's international airport, was renamed V.C.
+In 1985, Coolidge International Airport, Antigua's international airport named after Captain Hamilton Coolidge who died in WW1, was renamed V.C.
 Bird International Airport in Bird's honour.
+Bird was leader of the work force who built the American airstrip, opened in 1941.